Legacy-Edition-Minigames/Website/_posts/blog/2023-12-27-late-christmas.markdown

   # The event has started!

-  ### Join the ip legacyminigames.net on 1.20.1 to play!
+  ### Join the IP legacyminigames.net on 1.20.1 to play!
 markdown: true
 ---